mdjohns/dcia/README.md

 application developed for coursework at the University of Arkansas at Little Rock that tracks student outcomes across semesters and instructors.

+This application is deployed to Heroku: https://dcia-demo.herokuapp.com/

+**To Demo**: You are more than welcome to submit a registration request (that I will approve).
+If you're not comfortable registering with your email, the demo credentials are accessible in [the Users seeder file](seeders/users.seeder.js).

 ## Screenshots

 ### Sign In / Register